 of wild poliovirus reported in 2022

 in the number of polio cases since 1985

 Through our efforts on the ground in Pakistan and our commitments to the Global Polio Eradication Initiative (GPEI) and Gavi, The Vaccine Alliance, the UAE is working to eliminate polio from every town, village and country in the world.
-His Highness Sheikh Mohamed bin Zayed, has personally committed US$ 167 million to global efforts to eliminate polio.
+His Highness Sheikh Mohamed bin Zayed, has personally committed more than US$ 327 million to global efforts to eliminate polio.

 Poliomyelitis, or polio, is a highly infectious viral disease caused by the poliovirus.
 It mainly affects young children and can cause paralysis in some cases.
 There is no cure for polio, but it can be prevented by vaccination.

 I spend a lot of time on polio, part of it talking to the funders to make sure they continue their commitment even though eradication is taking longer than any of us would like.
 I remind them of the huge benefits of success, and the risk that the disease will return in a big way if we don’t finish the job.

 Co-Founder of the Bill & Melinda Gates Foundation